Skip to main content

 Small head, large ears and the longest legs of any cat relative to its body size.

-Active only in core ranges (10 to 32 kms) – even when ranges overlap, there is little interctions.
-They much rather abvoid each other than fight over territory
+Active only in core ranges (10 to 32 km)—even when ranges overlap, there is little interaction.
+They would much rather avoid each other than fight over territory

-Markls it’s territory with feces or saliva (rubbing tongue in grass) and urine
+Marks it’s territory with faeces or saliva (rubbing tongue in grass) and urine

 Mates once or twice in a year in an area